rdkcentral/ut-core/README.md

 Examples of which are
 	- is the SSID visible outside of the box
 	- does the wifi come up when the box is reset
-	- how much throughput is availble on the interface, peer to peer
+	- how much throughput is available on the interface, peer to peer
 		- Control of the peer to peer devices